When You Should See a Specialist For Back Pain

 The above symptoms may involve disc injury and nerve impingement which may require you to get an x-ray or MRI.
 Make an appointment to see your doctor as self-treatment shouldn’t be the first thing for you right now.

-3 health conditions you might mistake as back pain
+3 health conditions you might misinterpret as simple back pain

 These conditions themselves can be pretty serious so be sure to get help if you think you may have one.

-- Severe vitamin D, calcium and magnesium mineral deficiency – If you have constant issues of back muscle cramps especially while sleeping, it may be enough for you to try supplementation first.
+- Severe deficiency in vitamin D, calcium and magnesium mineral – If you have persistent issues of back muscle cramps especially while sleeping, it may be enough for you to try supplementation first.
 Your physician can also provide treatment for this condition.

 - Restless leg syndrome – You feel the uncontrollable need to stay awake and away from bed at night due to leg discomfort – treatments are available, but a physicians’ consultation is required.

 - Leg discomfort (including calf muscle cramps) that becomes worse after walking.
-We mistake these symptoms as being symptomatic of lumbar issues, but it is actually vascular instead.
+We mistake these symptoms as being symptomatic of lumbar issues, but it’s actually vascular instead.
 Known as peripheral vascular disease, this requires urgent attention of a physician and possible referral to a vascular surgeon.

 The most common form of back pain